uservan/csds490_project/README.md

 2. Apply a dehazing algorithm to enhance visibility by removing haze-like effects.

-3. Invert the dehazed image again to obtain the final enhanced low-light image
+3. Invert the dehazed image back to obtain the final enhanced low-light image

 ### 4.2 GAN-based Method